Aunabil4602/bengali.ai_grapheme_classification/Readme.md

 The second one is done using Transfer Learning from VGG16.
 The sample code for Transfer Learning is taken from another github source and is edited to complete our model.
 Here I got accuracy around 80%.

 The p4_d3.ipynb file contains my best convnet model.
-Where I got 93% accuracy in the submission.
+Where I got 89.78% accuracy in the final test.

 Sample source on transfer Learning: https://github.com/krishnaik06/TransferLearning/blob/master/face_Recognition.py